Scout24 (ETR:G24) PT Set at €80.00 by JPMorgan Chase & Co.

-Scout24 (ETR:G24) has been assigned a €80.00 ($94.12) price objective by stock analysts at JPMorgan Chase & Co. in a research note issued on Friday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price target would suggest a potential upside of 13.86% from the stock’s previous close.
+Scout24 (ETR:G24) received a €80.00 ($94.12) target price from research analysts at JPMorgan Chase & Co. in a note issued to investors on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s target price indicates a potential upside of 11.76% from the stock’s previous close.

 Scout24 AG operates ImmoScout24, a digital platform for the residential and commercial real estate sectors in Germany and internationally.
 It operates its portal for commercial and private customers for the sale and rental of real estate properties; and for support services, such as customer acquisition and customer relationship management, and care for business real estate professionals.